iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/nodes/become-a-node-operator.md

 ---
-description: "Running a node is the best way to use Shimmer.
-This topic provides a checklist of steps for running a reliable node."
+description: 'Running a node is the best way to use Shimmer.
+This topic provides a checklist of steps for running a reliable node.'
 image: /img/shimmer-wiki.png
 ---

 # Become a Node Operator

 ![Node Operator](/img/Banner/banner_node_operator.svg)